Kuwana, Mie

 Kuwana (桑名市, Kuwana-shi) is a city located in Mie Prefecture, Japan.
 As of 31 March 2021, the city had an estimated population of 141,045 in 60,301 households and a population density of 1000 persons per km^{2}.
 The total area of the city is 136.68 sqkm.

 Geography

 Kuwana is located in northern Mie Prefecture, facing the Pacific Ocean.
-It is located at the mouth of Kiso Three Rivers dividing Mie and Aichi Prefectures, the city has functioned as a regional center of fishing, industry, business, and culture.
+It is located at the mouth of the Kiso Three Rivers dividing Mie and Aichi Prefectures.
+The city has functioned as a regional center of fishing, industry, business, and culture.